21 August 2023

 Don’t Give Up!

 It seems obvious, and perhaps you don’t want to hear this right now, but don’t give up!
-Setbacks can be hard to handle, especially at the beginning of your adult life, but with time you will learn how to handle them better and turn them into something positive.
+Setbacks can be hard to handle, especially at the beginning of your adult life.
+But with time you’ll learn how to deal with them and turn them into something positive.